 Harold (Harry) G. Fischer, age 93, of Waunakee, Wisconsin passed away peacefully with his family by his side on Wednesday, September 4, 2019.

-To send flowers in memory of Harold George Fischer, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Harold George Fischer, please visit our Heartfelt Sympathies Store.

 Born in Hartford, Wisconsin on August 31, 1926 to Ernst and Gertrude (nee Kuhn) Fischer, he spent most of his youth growing up in Wauwatosa, Wisconsin, graduating from Wauwatosa High School in June of 1944.